-In April 2021, PSEG Power's Salem 1, Salem 2 and Hope Creek nuclear plants were awarded ZECs for the three-year eligibility period starting June 2022 at the same approximate \$10 per megawatt hour (MWh) received during the prior ZEC period through May 2022.
+In April 2021, PSEG Power's Salem 1, Salem 2 and Hope Creek nuclear plants were awarded ZECs zero emission certificates (ZECs) for the three-year eligibility period starting June 2022 at the same approximate \$10 per megawatt hour (MWh) received during the prior ZEC period through May 2022.
 Pursuant to a process established by the BPU, ZECs are purchased from selected nuclear plants and recovered through a non-bypassable distribution charge in the amount of \$0.004 per kilowatt-hour used (which is equivalent to approximately \$10 per MWh generated in payments to selected nuclear plants (ZEC payment)).
 As previously noted, in August 2022, the IRA was signed into law expanding incentives promoting carbon-free generation.
-The enacted legislation established the PTC for electricity generation using existing nuclear energy set to begin in 2024 through 2032.
+The enacted legislation established the a PTC for electricity generation generated using existing nuclear energy, set to begin in 2024 which began January 1, 2024 and continues through 2032.
 The expected PTC rate is up to \$15/MWh subject to adjustment based upon a facility's gross receipts.
-The PTC rate and the gross receipts cap are subject to annual inflation adjustments.
-We are continuing to analyze the impact of the IRA on our nuclear units, including future guidance from the U.S. Treasury and the impact of PTCs on expected ZEC payments.
+The PTC rate and the gross receipts cap threshold are subject to annual inflation adjustments.
+The establishment of the PTC impacted PSEG Power's decision not to apply for the next ZEC three-year eligibility period starting June 2025.
+We are continuing continue to analyze the impact of the IRA on our nuclear units, including and will analyze any future guidance from the U.S. Treasury and the to assess any impact of PTCs on expected ZEC payments.
 See Item 1.
 Note 3.
-Early Plant Retirements/Asset Dispositions and Impairments for additional information.
+Early Plant Retirements/Asset Dispositions and Impairments for additional information. payments and/or any future ZEC application periods.

-Current Inflationary Environment
+Current Inflationary Environment Interest Rate Matters

-The current inflationary environment has prompted the Federal Reserve to tighten monetary policy resulting in higher interest rates, which have impacted financial markets, reducing the value of fixed income investments and created uncertainty about the future economic outlook weakening equity markets.
+The current inflationary Federal Reserve policy to reduce inflation has resulted in a higher interest rate environment has prompted which may persist as the Federal Reserve continues to tighten monetary policy resulting in higher interest rates, which have impacted financial markets, reducing assess the value of fixed income investments and created uncertainty about the future economic outlook weakening equity markets.
 These factors resulted in negative returns on our pension assets during 2022, which resulted in materially higher pension costs in 2023 and are expected to have impacts on future years.
 The higher interest rates translated into a higher discount rate for our pension obligations, which lowered our pension liability and positively affected our funded ratio, which remains strong.